ITIS-3200-Group-19/3200-semester-project/README.md

 - Have Node.js installed from the official Node.js website.
 - Check that you have npm (cmd: `npm -v`) (typically installed with Node.js)
-- Make sure you also install MySQL workbench and have the databases for them too
+- Make sure you also install MySQL workbench and import the databases for them too as without them, the system won't function correctly
--
+- The two databases are in the database_source folder

 ### Running The Project: